-The development will provide additions to an existing dwelling on site.
-The noncompliance is a direct result of the previous excavation to provide for a garage.
-When measured from natural ground level, the proposal would comply with the development standard.
-It is considered that allowing for flexibility in this instance is reasonable and that if measured from natural ground level (prior to excavation occurring) the proposed additions would comply with the maximum height control.
-The area is limited to that portion of the addition over the garage (and previous excavation).
-The first floor additions are provided with ample setback to the street frontage and will not result in unreasonable bulk or scale.
-It is further noted that the proposed additions do not extend above the height of rear roof form of the existing structure.
-The non-compliance results in a development that is compatible with the existing surrounding development in this portion of Austin Avenue and which is consistent with the stated Objectives of the R2 Low Density Residential Zone, which are noted as:
+The development will provide for the construction of a new dwelling on site.
+The noncompliance is a direct result of the slope of the site and the non-compliance is so minor it is considered negligible.
+It is considered that allowing for flexibility in this instance is reasonable given that the non-compliance is restricted to a very small portion of the ridge and does not result in any detrimental impact.
+The area of non-compliance is so minimal that any amendment to the roof form to achieve technical compliance would not be discernible nor serve any benefit.

+The non-compliance results in a development that is compatible with the existing surrounding development in particular the more recently constructed dwellings and which is consistent with the stated Objectives of the R2 Low Density Residential Zone, which are noted as:

-- To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah.
+• To provide for the housing needs of the community within a low density residential environment.

+- To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah.